 Dozens of popular TV channels: Vidgo, like other services, carries many channels.
 Networks include the ESPN and Fox Sports channels, HGTV, TLC, Comedy Central, and more.

-Vidgo includes ABC and Fox for local channels, but not CBS or NBC.
+Vidgo includes ABC and FOX but not CBS or NBC.
 You will need an antenna to get those networks.

 Read our guide on ways to watch CBS without cable to learn about other options.

-Vidgo does offer a 24-hour playback feature on shows to help ease the pain.
+Vidgo has a 24-hour playback feature on shows to help ease the pain.

 Is the Service Worth the Cost?

-Vidgo is on the higher end of the cost spectrum of cable replacements, but not quite as expensive as YouTube TV or fuboTV.
+This service is on the higher end of the cost spectrum of cable replacements but not quite as expensive as YouTube TV or fuboTV.

-Given that, you would expect it to have some features that help it stand out against discount services like Philo.
-Unfortunately, Vidgo’s lack of a DVR is a big detractor.
+As a result, you would expect it to have some features that help it stand out against discount services like Philo.
+Unfortunately, Vidgo’s lack of a DVR or all local channels is a big detractor.

-While it has an impressive channel lineup, the lack of a DVR will hold many people back from trying it.
+While it has an impressive channel lineup, the nonexistent DVR will discourage many people from trying it.

 Read our Vidgo review to see the full channel lineup and learn more about its features.